-Did you know that beans are a special New Year food?
-An American Southern tradition, it is believed that peas or beans symbolize wealth and will bring good luck for the year ahead.
+Did you know that some bean dishes are an American Southern tradition?
+It is believed that peas or beans symbolize wealth and will bring good luck for the year ahead when consumed around the first of the year.
 Traditionally, black-eyed peas, lentils or other beans are seasoned with pork or ham so I wanted to offer you a simple vegan spiced baked beans recipe instead.
-And listen – don’t stop at New Year’s Eve.
-Beans are linked to so many positive health outcomes.
-They’re high in fiber to support the digestive system and healthy cholesterol and they’re rich in nutrients to keep you fueled up for the year ahead.
+I got so inspired by this actually that this year I even made a black-eyed-pea dip that was the hit of the New Year’s party I went to!

 I love going to parties and celebrations (I’m Champagne Nutrition!) but, being a veggie, it can be hard to find healthy food and I often need to bring my own.
 Beans in particular are a challenge.
 I think people forget about how awesome beans are.
 They’re one of my favorite foods but there’s often pork products in them like those traditional Southern preparations.
 I finally found a recipe for baked beans that is unique, flavorful and makes an amazing dish to share with others.
 These Vegan Spiced Baked Beans give veggie food a good name.